arvidn/libtorrent/branches/libtorrent_asio/docs/manual.rst

 ``total_failed_bytes`` is the number of bytes that has been downloaded and that has failed the piece hash test.
 In other words, this is just how much crap that has been downloaded.

+``total_redundant_bytes`` is the number of bytes that has been downloaded even though that data already was downloaded.
+The reason for this is that in some situations the same data can be downloaded by mistake.
+When libtorrent sends requests to a peer, and the peer doesn't send a response within a certain timeout, libtorrent will re-request that block.
+Another situation when libtorrent will re-request blocks is when the requests it sends out are not replyed in FIFO-order (it will re-request blocks that are skipped by an out of order block).
+This is supposed to be as low as possible.

 ``pieces`` is the bitmask that represents which pieces we have (set to true) and the pieces we don't have.
 It's a pointer and may be set to 0 if the torrent isn't